-Latin America and the Caribbean is a dynamic and diverse region with a total population of almost 638 million people.
+Latin America and the Caribbean is a dynamic and diverse region with a total population of almost 647 million people.
 The rise in urbanisation has led to significant social and economic transformations and has underscored the need for improved housing, essential services and transportation.
-The region has achieved significant social and economic progress with Brazil, and Mexico respectively being the 7th and 11th largest economies in the world.
-Colombia has emerged as one of the fastest growing economies and is ranked 30th worldwide.
+Growing industry sectors are seeking solutions that deliver higher efficiency and productivity.

 Opportunities for Victorians looking to do business with Latin America

 Recent surveys indicate that Latin American students have a high desire to resume their travel plans when border restrictions ease.
 Student recruitment is one of the main opportunities for Victorian education providers.

 Victorian universities are increasingly popular among Latin American higher education students, presenting opportunities for continued growth in student recruitment from the region, generating research partnerships and integrating Victorian providers into regional scholarship programs.

 There are significant opportunities for Victorian VET providers to develop partnerships in Latin America to respond to upskilling needs and plans to develop VET systems, including through tailored courses, online and onshore delivery.